-Groups other than 11 month salaried, 10.5 month salaried and 10 month salaried are on a bi-weekly frequency and paid for time worked during a two week period.
-Employees in this groups can calculate their bi-weekly pay by taking your annual salary or contract amount and divide it by the number of contract days (the number of days you work or paid in the fiscal year) to obtain a daily rate.
+All other groups are on a bi-weekly frequency and paid for time worked during a two week period.
+Employees in this group can calculate their bi-weekly pay by taking their annual salary or contract amount and dividing it by the number of contract days (the number of days you work in the fiscal year - i.e. 261, 218, 207, etc.) to obtain a daily rate.
 This group of employees is paid for 10 work days each pay period, therefore the bi-weekly pay would be the daily rate times 10.
 If you are unsure about the number of days in your work year, please see the payroll contact at your work location.
-If you are a full time employee receiving benefits, your bi-weekly pay will generally remain the same whether there are holidays or days during the period you are not expected to work.
-Note: Please keep in mind the for employees on a bi-weekly pay basis, the first pay you receive as a new hire will compensate you for the number of days in the pay period in which you begin working.
-Thereafter you will be compensated for 10 days each pay period thereafter.
-Your last check for the fiscal year will also consist of 10 days or less if you did not work the entire contract period and the balance owed paid to you on your first check at beginning of the following year.
-The main reason employees see a difference in pay is when you receive other earnings in a pay period such as a bonus, stipends or overtime or you have taken time off and don't have sufficient leave to cover your absence.
+If you are a full-time employee receiving benefits, your bi-weekly pay will generally remain the same whether there are holidays or days during the period you are not expected to work.
+Note: Please keep in mind the first pay you receive as a new hire will compensate you for the number of days in the pay period in which you begin working and the balance owed paid to you at year end.
+The main reason employees see a difference in pay is when you receive other earnings in a pay period, such as a bonus, stipends or overtime or you have taken time off and don't have sufficient leave to cover your absence.

-What does 26 pay frequency mean?
+What does 26-pay frequency mean?
 The Department of Compensation and HR Planning will determine your annual salary.
-Once determined it will be divided by 26 to arrive at your bi-weekly pay.
-Year round employees work and are paid bi-weekly throughout the year.
-Employees who are salaried but work only 10, 10.5, or 11 months are paid during the summer months.
-This is due to the fact that funds are 'deferred' or held in reserve to pay you during the summer months when you are not working.
+Once determined, it will be divided by 26 to arrive at your bi-weekly pay.
+Year-round employees work and are paid bi-weekly throughout the year.
+Employees who are salaried but work only 10, 10.5 or 11 months are paid during the summer months.
+This is due to the fact that funds are deferred, or held in reserve, to pay you during the summer months when you are not working.

-What happens to my paychecks during the summer months and other school breaks if I do not work year round?
-Employees who are paid on an "Even Salary Basis" are considered 'deferred employees'.
+What happens to my paychecks during the summer months and other school breaks if I do not work year-round?
+Employees who are paid on an even salary basis are considered "deferred employees."
 They are paid equal amounts bi-weekly, regardless of the number of days in the pay period.
-As employees work, a portion of their earnings are set aside (deferred), held in a reserve, to be paid during times of the year when they are not scheduled to work, such as Winter/Spring Breaks and summertime.
-In order to be paid consistently throughout the year, employees must begin their position on the first day of the contract date, their duty day as designated by the School Calendar.
+As employees work, a portion of their earnings are set aside (deferred), held in a reserve, to be paid during times of the year when they are not scheduled to work, such as winter/spring break and summer.
+In order to be paid consistently throughout the year, employees must begin their position on the first day of the contract date (i.e. July 28, 2014) for their duty day as designated by the school calendar.
 They must also have no breaks in service, such as unpaid leaves of absence.
 The number of deferred payments made over the summer is normally four (4).

 What happens if I do not begin my position at the beginning of the school year?
-Employees deferred pay or balance of contract pay over the summer months is directly impacted by a late start in the position.
+Employees deferred pay or balance of contract pay over the summer months are directly impacted by a late start in the position.
 In order to receive full pay, employees must work the full length of their contract.
-As employees work their contract days, a portion of their earnings is set aside (deferred) and held in reserve, and then paid out over the summer (final pays).
-If you are in a 10, 10.5, 11 month salaried position but start work after the first day for that employee type, you will be paid a pro-rated salary amount based on when you start and your calculated contract amount will be spread over the remaining pay periods at the time the assignment began.
+As employees work their duty day contract, a portion of their earnings is set aside (deferred) and held in reserve, and then paid out over the summer (final pays).